-23 In re BankAtlantic Bancorp, Sec.
-Litig., 2011 U.S. Dist.
-LEXIS 48057, 70 (S.D.
-Fl.) (observing that "the greater weight of authority as reflected in many of the circuit and district court opinions that have followed Dura and are cited herein, is that a securities-fraud plaintiff can satisfy his burden of proving loss causation only by producing the testimony of an expert who has completed a reliable multiple-regression analysis, event study, and financial analysis in order to quantify the extent to which the claimed losses are the result of the alleged fraud.").
+&lt;sup>23 In re BankAtlantic Bancorp, Sec.
+Litig., No. 07-61542, 2011 U.S. Dist.
+LEXIS 48057, at \70 (S.D.
+Fla.
+Apr.
+25, 2011) ("The greater weight of authority as reflected in many of the circuit and district court opinions that have followed Dura and are cited herein, is that a securities-fraud plaintiff can satisfy his burden of proving loss causation only by producing the testimony of an expert who has completed a reliable multiple-regression analysis, event study, and financial analysis in order to quantify the extent to which the claimed losses are the result of the alleged fraud.").

-24 See, e.g., Ohio Pub.
-Emples.
+&lt;sup>24 See, e.g., Ohio Pub.
+Emps.
 Ret.
 Sys. v.
 Fed.
 Home Loan Mortg.
-Corp., 2018 U.S. Dist.
-LEXIS 137229 (N.D.
-Ohio) ("Statistical significance, however, is essential to give meaning to statistical evidence.")
+Corp., No. 408-0160, 2018 U.S. Disт.
+LEXIS 137229, at \30 (N.D.
+Ohio Aug.
+4, 2018) ("Statistical significance, however, is essential to give meaning to statistical evidence.").

-corrective disclosure.26 Commentators have argued that the same requirement should apply when event studies are used in the legal context,27 and most courts have agreed.
-As one court put it, "The case law establishes that 5% is the standard - though not exclusive - decision rule employed by courts . . . for identifying evidence of market efficiency or price impact in 10b-5 cases."28
+&lt;sup>26 Not all courts correctly describe conventional hypothesis testing.
+For example, it is erroneous to say, as one court recently did, that "a statistically significant result . . . at a five percent level of significance . . . means that there is no more than a five percent chance that the observed relationship is purely random."
+Carpenters Pension Tr.
+Fund of St. Louis v.
+Barclays the same requirement should apply when event studies are used in the legal context, and most courts have agreed.
+As one court put it, "The case law establishes that 5% is the standard-though not exclusive-decision rule employed by courts . . . for identifying evidence of market efficiency or price impact in 10b-5 cases."

-We have written elsewhere about the challenges presented in adapting event study methodology for its use in securities fraud litigation, and we have identified several important methodological considerations and offered mechanisms for addressing them.29 In that prior work, we flagged but did not explore an additional concern, the widespread use of the 95% confidence level as the basis for accepting or rejecting the conclusions of an event study as probative on the question of whether a disclosure affected stock price.30
+We have written elsewhere about the challenges in adapting event study methodology for its use in securities fraud litigation, and we identified several important methodological considerations and offered mechanisms for addressing them.
+In that prior work, we flagged but did not explore an additional concern, the widespread use of the 95% confidence level as the basis for accepting or rejecting the conclusions of an event study as probative on the question of whether a disclosure affected stock price.

 Courts use the 95% confidence level in two ways.
-First, they may determine that an event study that does not establish a relationship at the 95% confidence level does not meet the requirements for admissibility under Daubert.31 Alternatively a court may conclude that the inability of an event study to meet the 95% threshold renders it legally insufficient as proof of the relationship between information and stock price for which it is offered.32 Thus, for example, the court in Halliburton III concluded that an event study showing a price movement that was statistically significant at a
+First, they may determine that an event study that does not establish a relationship at the 95% confidence level does not meet the requirements for admissibility under Daubert v.
+Merrell Dow Pharmaceuticals, Inc. Alternatively, a court may conclude that the inability of an event study to meet the 95% threshold renders it legally insufficient as proof of the relationship between information and stock price for which it is offered.
+Thus, for example, the court in Halliburton concluded that an event study showing a price movement that was statistically significant at a 90% confidence level failed to demonstrate price impact because it was less than the 95% confidence level required.
+Similarly, the court in In re American International Group, Inc. Securities Litigation, rejected plaintiff's expert's findings of price impact where the reported price declines were significant only at the 10% level.
+And in In re

-26 Not all courts correctly describe conventional hypothesis testing.
-For example, it is erroneous to say, as one court recently did, that "a statistically significant result ... at a five percent level of significance ... means that there is no more than a five percent chance that the observed relationship is purely random."
-Carpenters Pension Trust Fund of St. Louis v.
-Barclays PLC, 310 F.R.D.
-69 (S.D.N.Y.
+PLC, 310 F.R.D.
+69, 81 (S.D.N.Y.
 2015).
 Conventional hypothesis testing does not actually address the probability that an estimated statistical result is the product of chance.
 Rather, as the text above the line explains, it addresses the probability of observing results at least as extreme as the observed relationship given that only chance is at work.
-See Gelbach, Estimation Evidence, supra note 12 for more on this point.
+For more on this point, see Gelbach, supra note 12.